 Salt -New American Table is located in the Art District.
 The kitchen is flanked by a Chef’s Table offering us front-row seats to the cooking excitement.
 The young sous-chef in front of us was a show worth watching.
 Her hands were never still; always busy preparing a salad or an interesting dessert.

 Our waiter explained the name: Since salt is an important factor in food preparation, at one time worth more than gold, Chef Larry chose it.
 The restaurant is innovative with various infused salts in its menu.
 Himalayan salt, lava rock salt, hibiscus salt, smoked salts, and porcini salts are used and set out for you to sample.
 There are several house drinks called Salt Sips you can order by the pitcher or glass.
-I sampled the Texas Peach composed of Texas whiskey, raspberry peach Grand Marnier, Absolut wild tea, Meyer lemon, peach, agave nectar and peach salt.
+I sampled the Texas Peach composed of Texas whisky, raspberry peach Grand Marnier, Absolut wild tea, Meyer lemon, peach, agave nectar and peach salt.
 The glass was rimmed with salt and it tasted delicious.

 I chose truffles for dessert.
 The chocolate was rich and dark.
 One of my favorites was a chili flavored treat where the heat of the chili mingled with the sweetness of the chocolate made you feel like you tasted Heaven.